IshvindG/Energy-Monitoring/.github/ISSUE_TEMPLATE/add_feature.md

 ---

-Please assign this ticket for someone to work on.
+> Please assign this ticket for someone to work on.
 Please make sure to add details and set the size!

+### Description

+### Size

+---